-- talk to you about your concern and find out what you would like us to do
+- talk to you about your concern and find out what you would like us to do.

 - agree with you a timescale for investigating your complaint.
-This can be between 10 to 65 working days depending upon how complex your complaint is
+This can be between 10 to 65 working days depending upon how complex your complaint is.

-- allocate a person who is going to look into your complaint
+- allocate a person who is going to look into your complaint.

-- write all of this down in a complaint resolution plan for you to see and keep a copy of
+- write all of this down in a complaint resolution plan for you to see and keep a copy of.

-- keep you updated on progress throughout your complaint
+- keep you updated on progress throughout your complaint.

-- make sure that you get a full written response from the person who is dealing with your complaint
+- make sure that you get a full written response from the person who is dealing with your complaint.

-If you’re not happy with the outcome of the first stage investigation then you can let the Customer Feedback and Improvement Team know about this.
+If you’re not happy with the outcome of the first stage investigation then you can let the Customer Feedback, Information and Improvement Team know about this.
 The team will work with you to understand why you feel your complaint has not been resolved and identify any gaps in the investigation.
 These gaps will be shared with the Executive Director of the Service who will decide if a review of your complaint will be undertaken.
-A review is not another investigation but will look at providing you will an answer to the complaints you feel remain unanswered.
+A review is not another investigation but will look at providing you with an answer to the complaints you feel remain unanswered.

 Once you've been advised that your complaint will be considered at this stage, it can take between 10 and 30 working days to complete a review, depending on how complex your complaint is.
 However, we will always let you know how long we expect your review to take.